 Local people have told Nickie how they have had to face some visitors causing anti-social behaviour, excessive noise, and rubbish dumping, particularly where the property is rented out for more than 90-nights a year.
 Too many short-lets also directly impacts the supply of long-term rental properties and hikes up rents for families and young professionals hoping to settle in our neighbourhoods.

 That’s why, working with local people across the Two Cities, Nickie has championed a short-term lets registration scheme, backed by industry leaders, Airbnb.
-The scheme would empower local authorities to crack down on issues as soon as they arise.
+The scheme will empower local authorities to crack down on issues as soon as they arise.

 Nickie has petitioned Parliament, worked with Westminster City Council, lobbied Ministers, led debates in Parliament, secured a national Government consultation, and received the Prime Minister’s commitment at PMQs on this very issue.